DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/filterhidden.md

 Selector().filterHidden() → Selector
 ```

-Hidden are elements that have a `display: none` or `visibility: hidden` CSS property or zero width or height.
+The elements that have a `display: none` or `visibility: hidden` CSS property or zero width or height are considered hidden.

 ## Example